-Monitoring Area Malfunction Criteria Vehicle Speed (when received by OBD system from another controller, such as transmission control unit) a) Monitoring as Input Component, as feasible (refer to "Input Components" below) b) Unable to properly receive vehicle speed information (communication failure) c) If other controller, as transmission as transmission as transmission Input Components a) Lack of circuit continuity b) Out of "normal" range c) Irrational sensor value (2-sided monitoring) d) Alternate Strategy Activation (that can affect emissions): - Malfunctions that cause the system to erroneously activate or deactivate - Failures that invoke erroneous control, as feasible (rationality) e) Components used for emission control strategies not specifically addressed by CARB regulations Failures that cause the strategy not to operate in its intended manner (delayed enable, erroneous exit, authority limit) f) Camshaft/Crankshaft Position Sensors: - Engines requiring precise cam/crank diignment: improper alignment - Engines equipped with VVT and belt/chain: one or more tooth improper alignment (larger if no emission impact for single tooth)
+Monitoring Area Malfunction Criteria Vehicle Speed (when received by OBD system from another controller, such as transmission control unit) a) Monitoring as Input Component, as feasible (refer to "Input Components" below) b) Unable to properly receive vehicle speed information (communication failure) c) If other controller monitors the vehicle speed & provides "Invalid" determination, must handle as default mode of operation (with MIL Illumination) for the OBD systems Input Components a) Lack of circuit continuity b) Out of "normal" range c) Irrational sensor value (2-sided monitoring) d) Alternate Strategy Activation (that can affect emissions): · Malfunctions that cause the system to erroneously activate or deactivate · Failures that invoke erroneous control, as feasible (rationality) e) Components used for emission control strategies not specifically addressed by CARB regulations. · Failures that cause the strategy not to operate in its intended manner (delayed enable, erroneous exit, authority limit) f) Camshaft/Crankshaft Position Sensors. · Engines requiring precise cam/crank alignment. improper alignment · Engines equipped with VVT and belt/chain: one or more tooth improper alignment (larger if no emission impact for single tooth)